textpattern/textpattern/sites/README.txt

 Textpattern 4.2 introduced multi-site capabilities.
 You may take advantage of these capabilities to:

-1. Create multiple Textpattern-driven web sites from a single installation of the Textpattern core code base.
+* Create multiple Textpattern-driven web sites from a single installation of the Textpattern core code base.

-2. Separate the Textpattern admin area from the Textpattern-driven web site by placing it into its own web root and subdomain.
+* Separate the Textpattern admin area from the Textpattern-driven web site by placing it into its own web root and subdomain.

-3. Gain a modicum of extra security by removing the vast majority of the Textpattern core code from the web document root.
+* Gain a modicum of extra security by removing the vast majority of the Textpattern core code from the web document root.

-4. Easily protect the admin area via SSL, if you place it into its own web root and subdomain.
+* Easily protect the admin area via SSL, if you place it into its own web root and subdomain (see option A below).

 For example, you might have the following Textpattern-driven sites, all running off a single shared installation of the Textpattern code: